neo4j-labs/neodash/README.md

 ## Run & Build
 NeoDash is built with React.
 You'll need `npm` installed to run the web app.

+> Use a recent version of `npm` and `node` to build NeoDash.
+The application has been tested with npm 8.3.1 & node v17.4.0.

 To run the application in development mode:
 - clone this repository.
 - open a terminal and navigate to the directory you just cloned.